Literacy, Mentoring and Community Programs at DCET

 GED (General Education Development)

 Students at DCET are prepared to take the GED Test once they are ready to pass the 5-part test (Writing, Reading, Science, Social Studies, and Mathematics).
 The GED diploma is for adults who do not have a high school diploma.
 Adults must take and pass a at a certified testing center.
 The GED diploma is recognized nationally by schools, training programs, and employers as EQUAL to a high school diploma.

-This year-round College-Prep Program provides youth with opportuniites participating in positive activities, set goals, experience academic success, and plan for their future.
+This volunteer College-Prep Program program includes skills of Leadership and Mentoring.
+It's a 1-one year College-Prep Program which provides youth opportunities to participate in positive activities, set goals, experience academic success, and plan for their future.
 The program addresses the academic needs of youth enrolled in middle and high school that are seeking additional support in achieving their goals an maximizing their success.